tisage/CyberMentor/README.md

 </p>

 ## Overview
-CyberMentor is an innovative framework designed to address key challenges faced by college students in cybersecurity education.
-Leveraging Generative Artificial Intelligence (AI) and Large Language Models (LLMs), CyberMentor aims to enhance accessibility, engagement, and academic success by providing personalized, contextually relevant learning experiences.

-This project integrates Retrieval-Augmented Generation (RAG) techniques within an agentic workflow to intelligently allocate student needs to various AI tools.
-By doing so, CyberMentor ensures that students receive tailored guidance, skill-based training, and mentoring support—precisely when and how they need it.
-The system also includes multilingual support to reduce barriers for non-native English speakers and offers flexible, adaptive resources to meet the diverse needs of non-traditional students.

-Please cite our research paper (pending):
+`CyberMentor` is a Generative Large Language Model (LLM)-based solution that aims to improve accessibility and personalization in the field of cybersecurity education.
+By analyzing common pain points in the learning process, this framework facilitates knowledge acquisition, delivers contextually relevant learning experiences, and offers career preparation through targeted, skill-based guidance.

+This repository is open-source under the MIT license (see the License section for details).
+If you use this work, please make sure to properly cite our related research publication:
-*AI Powered Educational Tools: Addressing the Diverse Needs of Students in Cybersecurity*
+*AI Powered Educational Tools: Addressing the Diverse Needs of Students in Cybersecurity (under-review)*

 ## Key Features
 - Personalized Learning: Tailored curriculum engagement and AI-generated content recommendations.